|Barone Cornacchia 2015 Pecorino, Controguerra DOC||Login||—||In Stock|

 |Barone Cornacchia 2014 Montepulciano d'Abruzzo DOC||Login||—||In Stock|

 Azienda Agricola Barone Cornacchia is among the oldest farms in the province of Teramo in Abruzzo.
-The land tenure was established at the end of the 16th century by feudal concession of the viceroy of Naples and with the appointment of a barony title.
-At that time the Barone Cornacchia family lived in the Fortress of Civitella and controlled the fiefs situated on the north-eastern border of the Bourbon kingdom.
-At the end of the 19th century, with the Unification of Italy and after a long period of battles, the Cornacchia family left the Fortress of Civitella and settled in the hunting reserve where the present winery is now located.
+The viceroy of Naples granted land to a Cornacchia family member with the award of a baron title at the end of the 16th century.
+At that time the Cornacchia family lived in the Fortress of Civitella and controlled the fiefs situated on the northeastern border of the Bourbon kingdom.
+After the Italian unification in the late 19th century, the Cornacchia family left the Fortress of Civitella and settled in the hunting reserve where the present winery is now located.

-Barone Filippo Maria Vizzarro Cornacchia (1872-1944) was greatly responsible for restoring and handing down the viticulture traditions of the region, and after the devastating infestation of phylloxera that spread all over Italy at the beginning of the 20th century, he re-planted the vineyards to ancient clones and grafted the vineyards using American rootstocks.
-At the beginning of the 20th century he started to produce his Montepulciano d’Abruzzo and entered the wine into national competitions, receiving the first official awards in the early 1930s.
+Barone Filippo Maria Vizzarro Cornacchia (1872-1944) was greatly responsible for restoring and handing down the viticulture traditions of the region.
+After the devastating infestation of phylloxera that spread over Italy at the beginning of the 20th century, he re-planted the vineyards to ancient clones and grafted the vineyards using American rootstocks.
+He started producing the star of the estate: Montepulciano d’Abruzzo.

-Today the company is led by Piero’s children, Filippo and Caterina Cornacchia, who have achieved organic certification and have introduced new wines while staying true to the philosophy of their ancestors.
+Piero Cornacchia, the grandson of Filippo Maria Vizzarro, took control of the winery in the 1980s.
+He adopted new winemaking technologies as well as organic and natural methods to enhance the wines and demonstrate the uniqueness of the Abruzzo terroir.
+Today the company is led by Piero’s children, Filippo and Caterina Cornacchia, who have achieved organic certification (2012) and have introduced new wines while staying true to the philosophy of their ancestors.